 Alaska is the fastest aging state in the nation, and as Juneau's population ages, it is important to consider enhancing seniors programming.
 Augustus Brown Pool is a critical piece of downtown infrastructure and culture, particularly for the area's oldest and youngest residents.
-Augustus Brown offers programming for seniors and safe, year-round recreation for residents of all ages and abilities.
+Augustus Brown offers aquatic fitness programming for seniors and safe, year-round recreation for residents of all ages and abilities.
+It should be maintained at a high standard of safety and customer satisfaction.